He's making a list – checking it twice. Oh, we don't mean Santa. We're talking about Cramer.

 In addition, as a maker of auto parts, Cramer sees Johnson Controls as a long-term bet on global recovery.
-And he added, "Just last month the company boosted its dividend by 16%, bringing the yield up to a not too shabby 1.7% and they also announced a $3 billion increase to the buyback—pretty serious for a $34 billion company."
+And he added, "Just last month the company by 16%, bringing the yield up to a not too shabby 1.7% and they also announced a $3 billion increase to the buyback—pretty serious for a $34 billion company."

 All told, Cramer believes Johnson Controls is in the beginning of "a multi-year turnaround leading to more consistent earnings and a higher multiple for the stock."

 #10 - GE